gltdevlop/InstagramNoteIntegration/README.md

 ---
 ide_executable.exe - Ide Name
 ```
 (if you add an IDE, put it after the "---" located down in the file)

-To change the language of the sended note or add a time update on your note every 10 mins, go to _internal/config.txt and change the settings :
+To change the language of the sended note or add a time update on your note every 10 mins, right click on the App on the systray and click "Settings" :
 ```
 time_update: True/False
 language: FR/EN/DE/NL/ES